Skip to main content

 Auditable decisions

-Every rejection is logged with the check that failed, the threshold applied, and the actual data values.
-You can audit any decision months after it was made.
+Every rejection is typically logged with the check that failed, the threshold applied, and can include the actual data values.
+You can review any decision and understand the reasoning behind it.

 Refresh when conditions change